superpoweredSDK/Low-Latency-Android-iOS-Linux-Windows-tvOS-macOS-Interactive-Audio-Platform/README.md

-Superpowered Audio Engine for Games, Virtual Reality, Music and Interactive Audio Apps.

-Cross Platform on Android, iOS, Mac OSX, tvOS and Linux.
-Real-time, low-Latency.
-Free.

 ![Superpowered!](http://superpowered.com/images/superpowered-github.gif)

+Superpowered Audio Platform for Desktop, Mobile, IoT and Embedded Applications.

+Fully featured for interactive audio for Games, VOIP, DAWs, Music Apps, Hi-Res Audio, Voice Assistants, Virtual, Augmented and Mixed Reality use-cases.

+Cross Platform on Android, iOS, macOS, tvOS, Linux and Windows.

 # What is it?

-Resource-hungry audio transformations and algorithms which can run unconstrained on high-power desktop CPUs do not function well on mobile devices, taking up disproportionate amounts of CPU processing time with unacceptable latencies that sap battery life.
-The resulting poor audio quality and high power consumption make for bad user experiences.
-To maintain developer sanity and a high quality user experience, rather than shoehorning desktop audio libraries onto mobile devices, audio technologies must be designed from scratch for the constrained mobile chipset environment, one that uses fewer CPU cycles, and significantly less power.

-Superpowered is a set of audio infrastructure technologies that focuses on mobile audio.
+Superpowered features audio players, audio decoders, Fx, audio I/O, streaming, music analysis and spatialization, all optimized for interactive audio.
 This means low-power, real-time latency and cross-platform.

 # Supported Platforms

-Superpowered is cross-platform: ALL SUPERPOWERED C++ CODE CAN BE COPY-PASTED BETWEEN ANDROID, iOS, MAC OSX, TVOS AND LINUX.
+Superpowered is cross-platform: ALL SUPERPOWERED C++ CODE CAN BE COPY-PASTED between Android, iOS, macOS, tvOS, Linux and Windows.

 # Superpowered Technologies